-Most addicts who have a family intervention performed on them commit to going to drug rehab.
+Most addicts with a family intervention performed on them commit to drug rehab.
 According to a National Treatment Indicators Report, between 2014 and 2015, over 105,000 from five different provinces accessed publicly-funded drug rehab services.
-The majority of treatment service events were accessed by men.
+Men accessed the majority of treatment service events.
 Also, individuals between the ages of 25 and 34 accounted for the highest percentage of treatment service events.
 Among the individuals who accessed drug rehab between 2014 and 2015, 8% did so to address the use of a friend or family member.

 What are the Different Models of Drug Addiction Family Intervention?

-Family intervention comes in many forms that intervention professionals tailored to the individual.
-The type of family intervention model that the certified interventionist selects depends on the unique experience with addiction.
-The Johnson Model of intervention focuses on the addict and was coined by a pioneer of the industry in the 1960s, Vernon Johnson.
+The family intervention comes in many forms that intervention professionals tailored to the individual.
+The type of family intervention model the certified interventionist selects depends on the unique experience with addiction.
+The Johnson Model of intervention focused on the addict and was coined by a pioneer of the industry in the 1960s, Vernon Johnson.
 The ideology behind the Johnson Model is that addicts have a built-up wall of denial that could be broken down when confronted with the crisis addiction created in their lives.
-The Johnson Model of intervention is the most recognizable form of intervention and guided by a professional interventionist.
+The Johnson Model of intervention is the most recognizable form of intervention and is guided by a professional interventionist.

-The intervention involves confronting the addicted individual without their prior knowledge of the meeting.
+The intervention involves confronting the addicted individual without prior knowledge of the meeting.
 The Johnson Model is grounded in the assumption that addicts cannot see how their addiction negatively affects them and those around them.
-Also, it assumes that the individual will remain in denial until they hit rock bottom.
-It is important to recognize this is an elaborate defence mechanism crates to justify addiction.
-These intervention methods are rooted in caring and compassion and not malice or accusation.
+Also, it assumes that the individual will remain in denial until they hits rock bottom.
+It is important to recognize this is an elaborate defense mechanism crates to justify addiction.
+These intervention methods are rooted in caring and compassion, not malice or accusation.
 Certified interventionists help the family organize and plan the Johnson Model of intervention.

-At the conclusion of the workshop, the addict will agree to seek treatment, and the interventionist using the invitational model will usually follow up with the family for up to you a year.
-The Field Model of intervention focuses on building the interventionist's skills and was developed by a former professional golfer who became an interventionist after overcome addiction.
-The Field Model does not replace other intervention models but compliments them.
-The Field Model is based on the Johnson Model and many of the same properties.
-This model of intervention prepares the interventionist for handling a crisis during a family intervention.
+After the workshop, the addict will agree to seek treatment, and the interventionist using the invitational model will usually follow up with the family for up to a year.
+The Field Model of intervention focuses on building the interventionist’s skills and was developed by a former professional golfer who became an interventionist after overcoming addiction.
+The Field Model does not replace other intervention models but complements them.
+The Field Model is based on the Johnson Model and has many of the same properties.
+This intervention model prepares the interventionist for handling a crisis during a family intervention.

-The purpose of this model is to bring the family together, and the biggest difference between this model and others is the time frame for the family intervention because of the training involved.
+The purpose of this model is to bring the family together.
+The biggest difference between this model and others is the time frame for the family intervention because of the training involved.
 A certified interventionist will help the family determine the best approach.
 The ultimate goal of a family intervention is for the individual to enter treatment immediately.

 When is the Best Time for a Family to Organize a Family Intervention?

 There is no bad time to organize and conduct a family intervention.
-The longer that someone remains addicted to drugs, the more harm will be done to their life.
-Drug addiction not only damages their physical and mental health, but it also robs them of their possession, relationships, and self-respect.
+The longer someone remains addicted to drugs, the more harm will be done to their life.
+Drug addiction damages their physical and mental health and robs them of their possessions, relationships, and self-respect.
 Many addicts end up losing a lot before they reach a point where they are willing to accept help and go to drug rehab.
 The term rock bottom refers to the very lowest level, yet even then, someone addicted to drugs can continue to abuse the substance to the point of facing possible death.

 How are Family Interventions Planned and Conducted?

 Family intervention is a carefully planned process with the help of a certified interventionist.
 In most situations involving drug addiction, intervention is necessary and is effective if done with purpose and a plan.
 There are many steps involved with planning and conducting a family intervention.
-The first step is planning ahead because an intervention is a highly charged and emotional event.
-There is the potential for the purpose of the conversation to be distracted or for the intervention plan to be forgotten.
-A professional interventionist helps a family plan ahead and rehearsing everything that will be said.
+The first step is planning because an intervention is a highly charged and emotional event.
+There is the potential for the conversation to be distracted or for the intervention plan to be forgotten.
+A professional interventionist helps a family plan ahead and rehearse everything that will be said.

 What are the alternatives to Family Intervention for Drug Addiction?

 Alternative to family intervention for drug addiction usually involves family-based approaches to treating drug abuse highlighting the need to engage the family, including parents, siblings, and sometimes peers.
 For example, brief strategic family therapy, which is based on a family system approach to treatment.
-One member of the family's problem behaviour is seen to stem from unhealthy family interactions.
-The counsellor helps the family establish relationships with each family member.
+One member of the family’s problem behavior stems from unhealthy family interactions.
+The counselor helps the family establish relationships with each family member.

-Family behaviour therapy produces positive results for everyone involved.
-Family behaviour therapy combines behavioural contracting with contingency management to address drug addiction and other behavioural problems.
-Typically, the counselling involves one family member and the addict.
-Therapies encourage family members to use behavioural strategies taught in sessions and apply their new skills to improve the home environment.
-Functional family therapy combines a family systems view of family functioning with behavioural techniques to improve communication, problem-solving, conflict resolution, and parenting skills.
+Family behavior therapy produces positive results for everyone involved.
+It combines behavioral contracting with contingency management to address drug addiction and other behavioral problems.
+Typically, the counseling involves one family member and the addict.
+Therapies encourage family members to use behavioral strategies taught in sessions and apply their new skills to improve the home environment.
+Functional family therapy combines a family systems view of family functioning with behavioral techniques to improve communication, problem-solving, conflict resolution, and parenting skills.

-Multidimensional family therapy is a comprehensive family, and community-based treatment for family members addicted to drugs.
-This form of counselling aims to foster family competency and collaboration with other systems that focus on helping teens addicted to drugs.
+Multidimensional family therapy is a comprehensive family and community-based treatment for family members addicted to drugs.
+This form of counseling aims to foster family competency and collaboration with other systems that focus on helping teens addicted to drugs.
 Finally, multisystemic therapy and intensive family and community-based treatment that has been shown to be effective even with teens and young adults.
-Family intervention is a successful approach, but there are different forms of counselling as other options to consider.
+Family intervention is a successful approach, but there are different forms of counseling as other options to consider.